ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/002-multicontainer-app-deploy.md

 Each container needs a [Deployment][k8s-deployment] which will contain a [Pod][k8s-pod].
 [Services][k8s-service] make pods available on the cluster's internal network, and an [Ingress][k8s-ingress] exposes one or more services to the outside world.

+## Create an RDS instance

+The application database will be an Amazon RDS instance.
+To create this, refer to the [cloud platform RDS][rds-module] repository, and create a terraform file in your sub-directory of the [cloud platform environments][cp-env] repository (you will need to raise a PR for this, and get the cloud platform team to approve it).

+For more information see [Adding AWS resources to your environment]({{ "/02-deploying-an-app/006-add-aws-resources" | relative_url }}).

 ## Build docker images and pushing to ECR

 As before, we need to build docker images which we will push to our [Amazon ECR][ecr].